 More than 500 town-twinning arrangements, and the partnerships between German Länder and Polish voivodeships also underpin the breadth and closeness of relations between the two countries.
 Cross-border youth exchange, in particular through the German-Polish Youth Office, is a strong pillar with projects that have already involved more than three million young people.

 The two countries’ economies are also closely interlinked.
 For more than two decades, Germany has been Poland’s most important partner for trade and investment.
 Poland is Germany’s fifth-largest trading partner.

-In Poland, approximately two million people are learning German giving the country the highest number of German-learners worldwide.
-Measures to support the learning of German are a priority area of German cultural relations policy in Poland.
+In Poland, approximately two million people are learning German, giving the country the highest number of German-learners worldwide.
+Measures to support the learning of German are a priority of German cultural relations and education policy in Poland.

 The German minority in Poland numbers between 300,000 and 350,000 people, according to its own estimates.
 The German minority is therefore the largest of the country’s 13 recognised national or ethnic minorities and is represented by one deputy in the Polish parliament.

 There are currently approximately two million Poles and people of Polish descent living in Germany, making them the country’s second-largest ethnic group of non-German origin.